Sheyi-seph/The-end-of-me/alexis/0_01-c_prog/06-even-more-arrays-and-pointers/README.md

 02-spnstr.c
 This func returns the no of matching chars in the initial segment of and array when compared with another.

+03-brkstrp.c
+This func finds the first instance of any char of an array in another, then returns a pointer to that element.